 Atomic Absorption Spectroscopy:

-- To demonstrate the analysis of the iron content in water.
+To demonstrate the analysis of the iron content in water.
 This instrument may be used for the highly sensitive analysis of very low concentrations of metals in water.
 We also do a spectacular flame test for many of the salts.

 Sulfate Content Determination in Fertiliser: